mullach/Github-Training-Repository/README.md

 * [Overview of Python](https://www.youtube.com/watch?v=kqtD5dpn9C8)
 * [Automated Testing](https://blog.deepjyoti30.dev/tests-github-python)
 * The [OpenAI Chat Bot](https://chat.openai.com/chat) is pretty good at answering programming questions
+* It is recommended to use [VS Code](https://www.youtube.com/watch?v=B-s71n0dHUk) as your code editor

 # Exercise
 1. Fork this repository
 2. Clone it to your local computer
 3. Recreate the folder structure as described in the [ALLFED Guidelines](https://github.com/allfed/ALLFED-Repository-Template)
 4. Create a local virtual environment for the repository
+  * When you try to install/change things make sure are [activating it first!](https://goodresearch.dev/setup.html?highlight=activate#conda)
 5. Create two files in the src folder: numerical.py and plotting.py
 6. Write a function in numerical.py that takes at least one argument and returns a numerical value
 7. Write a function in plotting.py that creates a scatter plot and uses the [ALLFED Style Sheet](https://github.com/allfed/ALLFED-matplotlib-style-sheet)